 - Nonproductive vomiting or retching

 While there is no known definitive cause of this condition, there are many risk factors that can increase the likelihood of bloat in dogs.
 Some of these include feeding nutrient poor quality foods that are high in carbohydrates or soy based.
-Allowing dogs to drink too much water too quickly and/or exercise immediately after eating can also result in an increased chance of bloat.
+Also, dogs who drink water or eat too quickly and/or exercise immediately after eating can also result in an increased chance of bloat.
+For dogs that eat too fast, a bowl such as the Slo-Bowl Slow Feeder may help in allowing your dog to have more natural eating habits.

 Constipation is a relatively common complaint of pet owners that may include a history of decreased frequency of bowel movements and/or straining and/or urgency when trying to have bowel movements.
 One of the more common causes of constipation in dogs and cats is ingestion of indigestible material including hair, and other foreign bodies.
 Metabolic and electrolyte imbalances can also cause constipation in pets.